jennie/phish3/public/overlays/scenario-05.md

-# Learning Objective - Discerning Websites for Legitimacy
+# Discerning Websites for Legitimacy

-Learn how to identify legitimate websites by paying attention to certain details.
+Don’t get fooled by fake websites!

-**What to look out for:** Look for padlocks on https URLs, domain names you trust, and authentic language.
-Professional branding and partner links can also indicate legitimacy.
+**Tip:** Look for padlocks🔒 on https URLs, domain names you trust, official logos and authentic language.

-**References, Read More's, support and resources could go here.**
+Even legit-looking sites can be tricky, so stay alert and surf safely!